-The project will demonstrate that even in these water-stressed times, it is possible to have beautiful public spaces that require water for their operation as long as that water is recycled from within the project and not imposing an unnecessary strain on the environment’s natural resources.
+The project demonstrates that even in these water-stressed times, it is possible to have beautiful public spaces that require water for their operation as long as that water is recycled from within the project and not imposing an unnecessary strain on the environment’s natural resources.

-In addition, the relationship between Hemisfair Civic Park and the adjacent convention center will represent new creative ways of thinking and a collaborative spirit that are necessary to become more water efficient and move into a modern water paradigm.
+In addition, the relationship between Hemisfair Civic Park and the adjacent convention center represents new creative ways of thinking and a collaborative spirit that are necessary to become more water efficient and move into a modern water paradigm.